 What is Tsuyu Sauce?

-The type of dashi (or dashi ingredients) used varies widely depending on the brand.
+The dashi (or dashi ingredients) used varies widely depending on the brand.
 Some use bonito flakes or mackerel flakes, some use only kombu (kelp), and others use a combination of various types.

 3 Dashi Variation Ideas for Your Own Tsuyu Sauce

-Tsuyu sauce can be customized to your liking and dietery needs by using different dashi ingredients.
-Dashi is a Japanese stock that is rich in umami, and is essential in Japanese cuisine.
+Using different dashi ingredients, Tsuyu sauce can be customized to your liking and dietary needs.
+Dashi is a Japanese stock rich in umami and essential in Japanese cuisine.
 The four most common ingredients used to make dashi stock are katsuobushi (bonito flakes), kombu (dried kelp), dried shiitake mushrooms, and niboshi (dried sardines).
 I have made three different variations of tsuyu sauce for this article, including a plant-based type that is suitable for vegetarians and vegans.

 Bonito Flakes and Dried Kelp